fbrowther/SQLAlchemy-Challenge/README.md

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/data_stationrain.png)

-'USC00519281' seems to be an ideal station to visit in Hawaii as it showed least rainful as in this above table along with an ideal temperature >65 degree F for >90% of the time.
+'USC00519281' seems to be an ideal station to visit in Hawaii as it showed least rainful along with an ideal temperature >65 degree F for >90% of the time.
 Therefore, once again this station is consistent being most active with travellers.

 ### Daily Temperature Normals
 The daily normals for the trip duration was calculated.
 Normals are the averages for the minimum, average, and maximum temperatures.

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/TempNormalsforTrip.png)

+Temperatures throught the year seemed very mild and enjoyable.

 ## Conclusions
 With this analysis Hawaii has truly proved that any weather parameter one were to look at, it had an ideal location for a near perfect weather!
-So, plan your trip whenever you can!!
+So, do plan your trip whenever you can!!